rwb/c200/README.md

 * Reminder: Exam #3 is scheduled for Thursday 5/15/25 -- 10:30-12:30 (you will have entire 2 hours to work on the exam).
 * Update: I am working on your assignment #3 grades; I am trying to finish grading them by end of the day this Friday.
 * Today's material marks the conclusion of what we will cover this semester.
-* Next Tuesday's class will be a time to review for the 3rd exam.
+* In next Tuesday's class I will devote the time to review for and answer questions about the 3rd exam.
 * The third exam begins covers the material from Lesson 20 through today's class.
 * Formula sheet for the 3rd exam will be posted *here* early next week.
 * Homework solutions (weeks 12-15) are posted in the course announcements on ELMS.